 \subsection{Importance of Population Diversity}

 The success of BACE is rooted in an understanding of solution lifecycles.
-By tracking the lifecycle of individual code and test identities from generation to extinction, we observed that standard elistim policies (e.g: Global Elitism) can be harmful in this domain.
-Before BACE, we initially explored a naive belief-based global elitism strategy, retaining individuals with the highest beliefs across generations.
-This approach performed poorly, resulting in the dominance of trivial assertions satisfied by the majority of the code population.
-On the code population side, this led to the dominance of functionally equivalent solutions sharing the same behavior across the test suite.
+By tracking the lifecycle of individual code and test identities from generation to extinction, we observed that standard elitism policies (e.g: Global Elitism) can be harmful in this domain.
+Before BACE, we initially explored a naive belief-based global elitism strategy that retained individuals with the firmest beliefs across generations, leading to co-evolutionary drift.

 To avoid the system settling on trivial assertions and solutions, we changed the test elitism policy to also favor the tests that discriminate using an entropy based discrimination score.
 However, we noticed that tests that induced different behavior in the code population were killed off, either due to lower discrimination scores or lower beliefs.
 This happens because scalar metrics (i.e discrimination, failure rate) could not adequately capture behavioral vectors, discarding unique tests that target different behaviors.